semgrep/semgrep-docs/docs/release-notes/march-2024.md

   - Only findings fixed due to code modifications are marked as fixed.
     - The fix rate calculated by Semgrep Code now includes only such findings.
   - Findings fixed due to rule changes are marked as resolved.
-- **CLI**: Semgrep clones the repository into the current working directory instead of a `tmp` folder when using the '-- remote' flag.
+- **CLI**: Semgrep clones the repository into the current working directory instead of a `tmp` folder when using the `-- remote` flag.

 ### Fixed

-Kotlin: Fixed a parsing error when a newline appears between the class name and the primary constructor.
+- Kotlin: Fixed a parsing error when a newline appears between the class name and the primary constructor.
 - Fixed an issue where autofix on variable definitions could not handle semicolons for Java, C++, C#, Rust, Cairo, Solidity, and Dart.
 - Fixed an issue with autofix application on lines with multi-byte characters.
 - Fixed issue where credentials were inadvertently included in a project URL when publishing a custom rule using `semgrep publish`.
 Running `semgrep publish` generates a `rule-origin-note`, which includes the project URL in the metadata.
 When this process occurs in a GitLab CI job, GitLab includes the CI job tokens in the project URL.
 Semgrep now removes the credential from the metadata.